texotek/swissknife/archlinux.md

 ##  1. Pre-Installation
 ### 1.1 Acquire an installation image

-For installation of arch linux you will need first a iso image of arch.
+For installation of arch linux you will need first an iso image of Arch.
-You will get it here at the [download](https://archlinux.org/download/) page.
+You will get it here on the [download](https://archlinux.org/download/) page.

 **Important**: Verify the image you downloaded for corruption.
 For that download the gpg signature as well.